menu icon

 • If you choose to keep the salmon's skin, it will act as a non-stick aid to the grill.
 It would be best if you also grilled the fish at 400°F to get crispy skin.

 • No grill, no problem.
-You can use a non-stick skillet like a cast iron or a grill pan to cook the fish.
+You can use a non-stick skillet, such as a cast-iron skillet or a grill pan, to cook the fish over medium-high heat on the stove.

 Frequently Asked Questions